About Stephen Shapiro

 Stephen Shapiro cultivates innovation by showing leaders and their teams how to approach, tackle and solve their business challenges.
 Applying the knowledge he has accrued over decades in the industry, Stephen is able to see what others can’t: opportunities to improve innovation models and the cultures that support them.

 The first innovation opportunity Stephen spotted was the opportunity to innovate within his own life.
-Halfway through his 15-year tenure at Accenture, while leading the company’s business process reengineering practice, he realized he no longer wanted to be responsible for people losing their jobs.
+Halfway through his 15-year tenure at Accenture, while co-leading the company’s business process reengineering practice (focused on business efficiency), he realized he no longer wanted to be responsible for people losing their jobs.
 So he did exactly the opposite by building Accenture’s thriving 20,000-person process and innovation practice focused on growth and job creation.

-Stephen currently serves on the Board of Directors of National Speakers Association (NSA) and is the recipient of the Certified Speaking Professional (CSP) designation, NSA’s highest earned designation.
-In 2015 he was inducted into the Speaker Hall of Fame.
+Stephen served a six-year term on the Board of Directors of National Speakers Association (NSA) and is the recipient of the Certified Speaking Professional (CSP) designation, NSA’s highest earned designation.
+In 2015 he was inducted into the Speaker Hall of Fame (CPAE).

 Stephen is based in Orlando, Florida and loves traveling to meet his clients around the world.